 In recognition of his overall contribution to Poland and Polish space program, his flight into space and forty years of military career, Hermaszewski was awarded with many medals and distinctions, as already mentioned above.

-Today, the 77-year-old Mirosław Hermaszewski is retired and lives near Warsaw.
+After retirement, he lived the rest of his life near Warsaw.
 With his wife, Emilia, he has a son – Mirosław Roman Hermaszewski, grad student of the Polish Air Force University, pilot and military reserve officer, as well as a daughter – Emilia, and four grandchildren.

-Hermaszewski is still in touch with Pyotr Klimuk, and during the years that passed from their space flight, they visited each other several times.
-And because flying is still his greatest passion, he is still occasionally flying gliders and GA aeroplanes.
-What’s more – quite often takes a part in meetings and air shows as a guest.
+For the rest of his life Hermaszewski was still in touch with Pyotr Klimuk, and during the years that passed from their space flight, they visited each other several times.
+And because flying was still his greatest passion, he was occasionally flying gliders and GA aeroplanes.
+What’s more – he was quite often taking a part in meetings and air shows as a guest.